-A. Conference Rooms

-1. One large conference room for workgroup meetings for 40 people with the following:

-- a.
-Video conferencing system - b.
-Network connectivity with a minimum of five network connections and the capability to expand to 15. - c.
-Conference phone line and conference phone speaker system - d.
-Table(s) and Chairs for 40 people - 2.
-Guest area seating and mobile workspace amenities - 3.
-Three conference rooms for workgroup meetings for 10 people with the following: - a.
-Network connectivity with a minimum of five network connections - b.
-Table and Chairs for 10 people - c.
-Conference phone line and conference phone speaker system - d.
+- A. Conference Rooms - a.
+One large conference room for workgroup meetings for 40 people with the following: - i.
+Video conferencing system - ii.
+Network connectivity with a minimum of five network connections and the capability to expand to 15. - iii.
+Conference phone line and conference phone speaker system - iv.
+Table(s) and Chairs for 40 people - b.
+Guest area seating and mobile workspace amenities - c.
+Three conference rooms for workgroup meetings for 10 people with the following: - i.
+Network connectivity with a minimum of five network connections - ii.
+Table and Chairs for 10 people - iii.
+Conference phone line and conference phone speaker system - iv.
 Video conferencing systems.